vgrigory/viaplay/README.md

 * *npm test* - runs all mentioned tests
 * *npm run test -- -u* - over the course of development process you might modify your components under test.
 This might make snapshot tests fail, run this command to update snapshots of all failing tests (if you are sure they are not buggy)

-**XHR**

-React does not come with XHR support (as it is pure UI rendering lib).
-I used https://github.com/github/fetch for that purpose, as it is small, has no other dependencies, has good browser support and has single purpose.